Skip to main content

 SurfaceLimit

-Registration5 attempts per IP per hour.
+Registration5 attempts per IP per hour (shared with POST /programmatic/resend-otp/).

 Login (IP)20 attempts per IP per minute, and 100 per IP per hour.